ierror/django-js-reverse/README.rst

 If you want to include only specific namespaces add them to the `JS_REVERSE_INCLUDE_ONLY_NAMESPACES` setting
 tips:
- * Use "" for urls without namespace
+ * Use "" (empty string) for urls without namespace
  * Use "foo\0" to include urls just from "foo" namaspace and not from any subnamespaces (e.g. "foo:bar")

 ::